mgreenberry/Waste-Not-Want-Not/README.md

 ### Code

 #### HTML
-All HTML code was written by the creator Michael Greenberry unless stated
+HTML code was written by the creator Michael Greenberry unless stated

 #### CSS
-All CSS code was written by the creator Michael Greenberry unless stated
+CSS code was written by the creator Michael Greenberry unless stated

 #### JavaScript/JQuery
-All JQuery code was taken from Materalize or task mini project apart from navbar collapse
+JQuery code was taken from Materalize or task mini project apart from navbar collapse

 #### Python
 Python, Flask and Jinga code adapted from the task mini project with extra code written by Michael Greenberry